Importance of assessment and evaluation in education

 Assessment is a common tool used is education.
 Why do teachers need to take assessment to improve their instruction?
-This article will tell you why assessment is important in education.
+This article will tell you why assessment is important for learning.

 When you start creating instruction (lesson material) for your students, you will have to evaluate your instruction.
 The teacher set goals to achieve at the end of each chapter or/and at the end of instruction.
 Assessment determines whether or not the goals of education are being met.
 Continuous questions that come to your mind when taking assessment are: “Are we teaching what we are supposed to be teaching?”
 “Are we reaching the goals we set for the instruction?”
 “Is there a way to improve your instruction, and promote better learning?”
 These questions don’t have to be asked at a certain stage of developing your instruction.
 You have to ask these questions throughout the whole instruction and even after you have implemented it.
 Assessment affects decisions on different domains: grades, advancement, instructional needs, placement and curriculum.